DINA-Web/dina-collections-data-model-use-cases/sequence/03-Add_primer_details.md

 ## Success post-conditions

-1. The PCR Primer details are saved in the database.
+1. The Primer details are saved in the database.

 ## Notes